Author’s Original Version

 Prior to acceptance for publication in the journal, authors retain the right to make their original version of the article available on their own personal website and/or that of their employer and/or in free public servers of original version articles in their subject area, provided that, upon acceptance, they acknowledge that the article has been accepted for publication as follows:

 This article has been accepted for publication in [Journal Title] Published by Oxford University Press.

-Once an article is accepted for publication, an author may not make a preprint available in this way or replace an existing preprint with the final published version unless the article is published under the Oxford Open model.
+Once an article is accepted for publication, an author may not make the version of record available in this way or replace their original version with the accepted manuscript or version of record.

 Policy for Oxford Open articles only